KetchuppOfficial/Hash_Table/README.md

 make OPT=-DDEBUG\ -DDUMP    # don't forget backslash!
 ```

-All version of the hash table (Not_Optimized, Version_O, ..., Version_4) are built with degub information (-g) and no optimization flags.
+All version of the hash table (Not_Optimized, Version_O, ..., Version_4) are built with debug information (-g) and no optimization flags.

 **Step 3:** Running
 ```bash